enthought/pyface/docs/source/toolkits.rst

     )

-The left-hand side is the name of the toolkit, suitable for use with :py:object:`ETSConfig`, and the right-hand side is the location of a toolkit object which matches the specification above: a callable object which takes identifiers as specified and returns concrete implementations.
+The left-hand side is the name of the toolkit, suitable for use with :py:obj:`ETSConfig`, and the right-hand side is the location of a toolkit object which matches the specification above: a callable object which takes identifiers as specified and returns concrete implementations.
 The easiest way to do this is to follow the examples of the current toolkits and use